The first permanent branch to be opened was at Sparkbrook

 The first purpose-built branch was Handsworth

 in 1923, used the City Surveyor as architect.
-The majority of branch reconstruction
+Other architects

-B Surman, W H Humphries, H Stewart Evans, Harry W Weedon, J A Swan, and Peacock & Bewlay.
-As the city expanded in the late
+used included John B Surman, W H Humphries, H Stewart Evans, Harry W Weedon, J A Swan, and Peacock & Bewlay.
+As the city expanded

-1920s and through the 1930s, the Bank constructed more purpose-built branches than made reconstructions of existing properties;
+in the late 1920s and through the 1930s, the Bank constructed more purpose-built branches than made reconstructions

-in many cases, the Bank purchased a building plot on a new housing estate from the Estates Committee.
-A chronological list of
+of existing properties; in many cases, the Bank purchased a building plot on a new housing estate from the Estates Committee.
+A

 is shown on a separate page.

-War had a similar appearance, both externally and internally, that would have made them instantly recognisable to depositors moving
+the Second World War had a similar appearance, both externally and internally, that would have made them instantly recognisable to

-to a new district.
-The frontage faced with white Hollington stone, referred to above, surrounded windows with screens of lead
+depositors moving to a new district.
+The frontage faced with white Hollington stone, referred to above, surrounded windows with screens

-lights whose glass was engraved with the Bank's key logo, references to the Corporation (including the city's Coat of Arms in
+of lead lights whose glass was engraved with the Bank's key logo, references to the Corporation (including the city's Coat of

 the form of an illuminated sign; these signs were removed at a later date - presumably during the War as part of the Blackout requirements.